Continuing Education Activity

 Deterrence and Patient Education

-While prevention modalities such as effective antiviral therapy, vaccines, monoclonal antibodies or natural immunity are lacking, the public health measures of rapid case identification and containment are of the utmost importance.
-The fact that patients during the prodromal phase of SARS have lower contagiousness allows the application of containment precautions once they become symptomatic to be effective in containing transmission.
+While prevention modalities such as effective antiviral therapy, vaccines, monoclonal antibodies, or natural immunity are lacking, the public health measures of rapid case identification and containment are of the utmost importance.
+The fact that patients during the prodromal phase of the severe acute respiratory syndrome (SARS) have lower contagiousness allows the application of containment precautions once they become symptomatic to be effective in containing transmission.

 Enhancing Healthcare Team Outcomes